theoutfield/sc_sncn_motorcontrol/module_position_feedback/doc/index.rst

 4. Inside your main function, instantiate the interfaces array for the Service-Clients communication.

+5. Optionally, instantiate the shared memory interface.

-5. At your IFM tile, instantiate the Service.
+6. At your IFM tile, instantiate the Service.
 For that, first you will have to fill up your Service configuration.

+    The service configuration contains generic sensor parameters and also structures for sensor specific parameters.
+    You need to fill up all the parameters for the sensor you want to use.
+    You also need to fill up all the generic parameters especially ``ifm_usec``, ``resolution``, ``velocity_compute_period`` and ``sensor_function``.
+    As the service supports two sensors there is two configurations structures.
+The sensor type is selected with the ``sensor_type`` parameter.

-6. At whichever other core, now you can perform calls to the Position Feddback Service through the interfaces connected to it.
+7. At whichever other core, now you can perform calls to the Position Feedback Service through the interfaces connected to it.
 Or if it is enabled you can read the position using the shared memory.

     .. code-block:: c

         #include <CORE_C22-rev-a.bsp>   //Board Support file for SOMANET Core C22 device
         #include <IFM_DC100-rev-b.bsp>  //Board Support file for SOMANET IFM DC100 device
                                         //(select your board support files according to your device)

+        // 2.
+Include the Position Feedback Service header
         #include <position_feedback_service.h>

+        // 3.
+Instantiate the ports needed for the sensors.
         QEIHallPort qei_hall_port_1 = SOMANET_IFM_HALL_PORTS;
         QEIHallPort qei_hall_port_2 = SOMANET_IFM_QEI_PORTS;
         HallEncSelectPort hall_enc_select_port = SOMANET_IFM_QEI_PORT_INPUT_MODE_SELECTION;